What is the w2 form 2025?

 Paper filing, on the other hand, might be a more functional solution for small businesses, or owners who are not tech-savvy.
 Manual work boosts the likelihood of errors, extends filing time, and raises the cost of office supplies.

-When mailing W-2 forms, you can opt to mail them yourself, enlist your payroll provider to take care of this for you or hand them out in person.
-Allowing your payroll provider to mail your W-2s will likely result in faster delivery and fewer errors, but higher costs.
+When mailing W-2 forms, you can mail them yourself, enlist your payroll provider to handle it, or distribute them in person.
+Having your payroll provider mail your W-2s usually results in faster delivery and fewer errors, but incurs higher costs.

 When mailing W-2 forms yourself, deliver to the taxpayer’s address you have on file in their employee contact information.
 Also, remember to use privacy envelopes to protect your employees' sensitive personal information.

-Finally, when filing W-2 forms by mail with the SSA, always include a W-3 form, which provides a summary of all employees’ W-2s.
-Those choosing electronic methods don’t need to file a W-3.
-Send your mail to the correct filing address, according to the carrier you choose:
+When filing W-2 forms by mail with the SSA, always include a W-3 form summarizing all employees’ W-2s.
+Electronic filers do not need to submit a W-3.
+Send your mail to the correct filing address based on your chosen carrier:

 U. S. Postal Service